 Type of Wax

-- Prefer less smoking, making concentrates ideal
+- They prefer doing less smoking, making concentrates ideal for a quick high

 No matter the reason you have for wanting to learn how to make wax dabs, the pursuit of information to reach that goal would be incomplete if you don’t know the different varieties of wax available in consumer markets currently.